enatsek/Debian-Ubuntu/ansible.md

 yellow.example.com ansible_host=192.168.33.10
 ```

-### 3.5.
-Using more than 1 inventory
-If you want to use more than 1 inventory file you can put all your  inventories in a directory and specify the directory as the inventory file.

-Below is a simple example.
+**Using Multiple Inventory Files**

+You can use a directory containing multiple inventory files:

 ```
 sudo su ansible